81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Modify Your Diet

 The food you consume plays an essential part in your milk production, especially within the first month after childbirth which is also known as the confinement month.
-As breastfeeding starts soon after birth, you will need to ensure that the food consumed during your confinement has all the necessary ingredients and nutrition to aid in your milk production.
+As breastfeeding starts soon after birth, you will need to ensure that the food consumed during your confinement supports your recovery well and has all the necessary ingredients and nutrition to aid in your milk production.
 But how to know which ones are the best confinement food for breastfeeding?
 Confinement meal caterers like Tian Wei Signature advocates breastfeeding and their meals are specifically planned to help in boosting milk supply.
-We include various lactogenic herbs and ingredients like fish, fenugreek, beans, green papaya, and lotus root which are known to increase milk production.
+We include various lactogenic herbs and ingredients like fenugreek, ginger, garlic, fennel and green papaya, which are traditionally known to increase milk production.

 Certain ingredients like garlic can affect the odour and flavour of breast milk.
-If you look some garlic in your meals, good news, your baby will most likely like it as well!
-Studies have shown that babies of mothers who consume garlic latch on longer and more frequently.
+If you include some garlic in your meals, good news, your baby will most likely like it as well!
+Studies have shown that babies of mothers who consume garlic latch on longer, especially during the initial stages of breastfeeding.
 Due to this, your body receives a signal that more milk needs to be produced, resulting in more production!
-As breast milk production largely depends on your fluid intake, we also try to keep your daily drink as tasty yet healthy as possible to ensure you are well hydrated.
+As breast milk production largely depends on your fluid intake, we also try to keep your daily drink as tasty yet healthy as possible to ensure you are well-hydrated.
 For that, we serve red dates tea for breastfeeding as well as promoting proper blood circulation purposes.

-Refrain from offering your baby pacifiers to delay feed
+Refrain from offering your baby pacifiers to delay feeding

 In conclusion, there are a number of ways to aid in increasing milk production.
-Try out these methods and let us know if it helped in improving your milk production!
+Try out these methods and let us know if they helped improve your milk production!